 The Koolan Island mine is located in the Buccaneer Archipelago, approximately 140km north of Derby, in the Kimberley region of Western Australia.
-The primary focus of activity in the 2018/19 financial year was completion of all restart works and pre-production activities to recommence high grade ore production and sales from the Main Pit.
-Completion of the impermeable seepage barrier in the seawall embankment was achieved in July 2018, enabling pit dewatering to commence in August 2018, along with refurbishment of the Main Pit footwall and re-profiling of the Main Pit hanging wall.
+The primary focus of activity in the 2019/20 financial year was continuing the operational ramp-up after the commencement of ore sales in late April 2019 following rebuild of the Main Pit seawall.